mclancy96/phase-3-realistic-mock-code-challenge-concert-venue/README.md

 - `Artist#total_duration`

   - returns the total duration (in seconds) of all the artist's performances
+  - uses ActiveRecord's `sum` method on the performances association
   - if the artist has no performances, return 0

 - `Artist#plays_at_venue?(venue)`
   - takes a `venue` (an instance of the `Venue` class) and returns `true` if the artist has ever performed at that venue, `false` otherwise
+  - uses the `include?` method on the artist's venues association